segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 strat: node-js
 ---

+> info ""
+> This version of Analytics for Node.js is in beta and Segment is actively working on this feature.
+Segment's [First-Access and Beta terms](https://segment.com/legal/first-access-beta-preview/) govern this feature.
+If you’re using the classic version of Analytics for Node.js, you can refer to the documentation [here](/docs/connections/sources/catalog/libraries/server/node/classic).

 Segment's Analytics Node.js library lets you record analytics data from your node code.
 The requests hit Segment's servers, and then Segment routes your data to any destinations you have enabled.

 The [Segment Analytics Node.js Next library is open-source](https://github.com/segmentio/analytics-next/tree/master/packages/node){:target="_blank"} on GitHub.

 All of Segment's server-side libraries are built for high-performance, so you can use them in your web server controller code.
 This library uses an internal queue to make `identify` and `track` calls non-blocking and fast.
 It also batches messages and flushes asynchronously to Segment's servers.

-> info "Using Analytics for Node.js Classic?"
-> If you’re still using the classic version of Analytics for Node.js, you can refer to the documentation [here](/docs/connections/sources/catalog/libraries/server/node/classic).
-> <br><br>On April 1, 2023, Segment will end support for Analytics Node.js Classic, which includes versions 6.2.0 and older.
-Upgrade to new Analytics Node.js.
-See the updated [Analytics Node.js quickstart guide](/docs/connections/sources/catalog/libraries/server/node/quickstart/) to learn more.

 ## Getting Started